-By gathering as much information as possible, we can determine the specific resources and support that each patient needs.
+By gathering as much information as possible, we can determine each patient’s specific resources and support.
 Drug and alcohol use is different for each person.
 Recovery requires an individualized approach to reflect that.
 At the Master Center, we offer several routes to recovery for our patients to get the best results.

 Addiction Recovery Programs and Integrated Services